BipashaKundu/Worm-Segmentation-and-Tracking-/README.md

 # Worm-Segmentation-and-Tracking-
-An image processing technique has been applied to segment and track C. Elegans.
+Diffrent Image processing techniques have been applied to segment and track C. Elegans.
 This projects takes the video as input and shows the tracking frame by frame.